HQarroum/middleware-chain/README.md

 ## Motivations

-I find the [chain of responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) pattern to be pretty useful in a lot of components I write.
+The [chain of responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern) pattern is pretty useful in a lot of components I write.
 It allows to separate responsibilities in the form of pluggable handlers along a processing chain which decouples the treatments made on the chain, while having the ability to declare in which order they will be executed.

 It also makes hot-plugging of new treatments possible while the application is running, and exposes a clean and evolutive interface.

-The programming interface provided by this component draws its inspiration from the [Express framework](http://expressjs.com/), in which [`routers` and `middlewares`](http://expressjs.com/guide/using-middleware.html) are in charge of treating received requests.
+The programming interface provided by this component draws its inspiration from the [Express framework](http://expressjs.com/), in which [`routers` and `middlewares`](http://expressjs.com/guide/using-middleware.html) are in charge of sequentially treating received requests.

 ## Semantics